longhorn/website/content/docs/1.0.2/best-practices.md

 ## Software

-Each node in the Kubernetes cluster should run an OS from the following list:
+It's recommended to run an OS from the following list for every node of your Kubernetes cluster:

 1. Ubuntu 18.04
 1. CentOS 7/8

+### OSes aren't supported by Longhorn
+1. RancherOS

 ## Node and Disk Setup